 To be awarded the graduate degree of Master of Engineering, the student must have satisfactorily completed a structured program of at least 90 units, consisting of 66 units of G- or H-level subjects, of which at least 42 units must be H-level, and a thesis approved by the department of the School of Engineering in which he or she is enrolled.
 The candidate must also have been in residence for a minimum of one regular term.

-To be awarded the Master of Finance degree, the student must satisfactorily complete a minimum of 66 units of graduate subjects (of which at least 42 units must be H-level) from within a program of study that includes a slate of required courses, restricted and general electives, and a proseminar.
+To be awarded the Master of Finance degree through the one-year Master of Finance (MFin) Program, the student must satisfactorily complete a minimum of 66 units of graduate subjects (of which at least 42 units must be H-level) from within a program of study that includes a slate of required courses, restricted and general electives, and a proseminar.
 The student must also complete the Sloan Innovation Period (SIP) requirement.
 A B (4.0/5.0) grade point average is required at the time of graduation.
 The candidate must also have been in residence as a graduate student for at least two consecutive regular academic terms.
 In most cases, a summer term is also required.

 Single thesis.
 This degree plan is intended for qualified graduate students who seek academic recognition in two professional fields that, although distinct, have a substantial intellectual connection.
 The degree plan requires a balanced choice of academic subjects, made with the advice of each of two departments, and by selection of the thesis topic.